 Because bone and joint diseases take years to develop, it’s important for researchers to study people over a long period of time.

 We need thousands of Albertans — both with and without bone and joint conditions —to participate in a number of long-term research studies.
-The Mobility for Life Project will encompass studies already underway in the institute as well as new initiatives.
-The information collected will form one of the world’s most comprehensive musculoskeletal health databases, helping researchers identify early indicators of disease, improve diagnosis and target effective treatment.
+The information collected in the Mobility for Life Project will form one of the world’s most comprehensive musculoskeletal health databases, helping researchers identify early indicators of disease, improve diagnosis and target effective treatment.

 If you are interested in signing-up for the Mobility for Life Project, please fill out the form below and someone will contact you with more information within two to four weeks.